“Almost everything will work again if you unplug it for a few minutes, including you.” – Anne Lamot.

 Pay attention to the company you keep: For example, it is perfectly healthy to cut off a friend you no longer enjoy spending time with.
 There is no reason to feel guilty in doing so, nor continuing the relationship because it’s habit to spend time with them.
 There are warning signs.
 Your interests may shift, you no longer have a particular thing in common, or they no longer bring positivity to your life.
 This person may be a childhood friend, a college friend, a colleague or an ex, etc. Just like we grow out of our old shoes, we can grow out of relationships.
 The key is recognizing when that relationship becomes problematic and moving on.

 Pay Attention to what you intake: If you’re like me and you wish to live a healthy life.
 You will probably not eat junk food everyday.
 However, protecting what you intake is more than just watching what you eat.
 Its filtering what you watch, and filtering what you listen to.
-You attract what you intake, and if you wish to live a more positive life, intake more positive shows, and listen to positive influences/music.
+You attract what you intake, and if you wish to live a more positive life, intake more positive views, and listen to positive influences.

 After all, we only get one body.
 Protect your energy.
 Your future self will thank you for it.